 • Target Market – Demographics

-Whether you're a graphic designer, web designer, programmer or otherwise, having a system set up will help you get the work done faster in addition to
+Whether you're a graphic designer, web developer, programmer or otherwise, having a system set up will help you get the work done faster in addition to

 keeping things organized and the designer/client relationship a positive one.

 Once we have a clear strategy, the idea is to create preliminary design concepts based on the strategy we developed.
 Developing concepts can be done through various means when inspiration strikes, but here are some of the most effective:

 • Mind Mapping: A diagram that's used to represent words, ideas, and tasks linked to a central idea.

 • Free Writing: A great way to get your ideas down on paper and later expand on them.

 • Layout Creation: From collected inspiration, play around with color schemes and typography until a direction strikes you.

 This is when I begin to design.
 With your help... these ideas can then be narrowed down to one focused idea for further development and refinement.